rticommunity/rticonnextdds-connector-js/docs/intro.rst

   * First learn how to install *Connector* and run the examples in :ref:`Getting Started`.

-  * Learn how to define the DDS system in XML in :ref:`Defining a DDS system in XML`.
+  * Learn how to define the DDS system in XML in :ref:`Defining a DDS System in XML`.

   * Learn how to write a *Connector* application in :ref:`Loading a Connector`, :ref:`Writing Data (Output)`, and :ref:`Reading Data (Input)`.